Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                    WHY USE AN ADVERTISING AND TRACKING NETWORKS BLOCK LIST WITH LIMITED NUMBER OF RULES?
 In advertising the number one (Google) has a marketshare of around 40 percent, Facebook the number two hits the 20% mark while the number three (Comscore) just has a little over 2.5% marketshare.
-Just have a look at the usage statistics on the W3tech website (check the advertising, analysis and tag managers) see https://w3techs.com/technologies/overview/advertising.
+Just have a look at the usage statistics on the W3tech website (check the advertising, analysis and tag managers) see https://w3techs.com/technologies/overview/advertising and https://www.ghostery.com/whotracksme/tracking-reach

-A study performed by Brave browser seems to support the claim that for the two billion plus websites a limited number of adserver networks deliver the ads.
-In nearly every business the 20-80 rule (parreto principle) applies, also in digital advertising.
-A study done by the Brave browser team confirmed this "WE FOUND THAT ONLY 201 RULES ACCOUNTED FOR 90% OF THE BLOCKING ACTIVITY" (see https://brave.com/the-mounting-cost-of-stale-ad-blocking-rules/).
+WHEN YOU ARE NOT CONVINCED AFTER LOOKING AT W3TECH AND WHOTRACKSME STATISTICS, STOP READING THIS REPO IS NOT FOR YOU

                                                    LOW UPDATE FREQUENCY
 Peter Low started his hostfile format adserver focussed blocklist in 2006.
 He explains on his website (pgl.yoyo.org/adservers), that you need to focus on the advertising and tracking networks which place the adds on the websites you visit.
 Such a list is not subjective to a lot of changes for three reasons.